tmtsoftware/csw/docs/src/main/commons/deployment.md

 @@@

-* Environment variables needed to be set before starting csw services are @ref:[here](../deployment/env-vars.md)
+* The environment variables needed to be set before starting CSW services are @ref:[here](../deployment/env-vars.md)